-1. There are thousands of ways to work online.
+1. There are THOUSANDS of ways to work online.

-2. You need to have rock-solid confidence.
+2. You need to have ROCK-SOLID confidence.

-3. It’s rationally daunting but irrationally exciting.
+3. It’s rationally daunting but irrationally exciting?

 6. It’s lonely.

-There are millions of people working online but offline?
-Crickets.
-People who work online, I’ve discovered, tend to be introverts, stay at home moms or dads, couples, or somewhere else in the world because that’s why they became digital in the first place.
+There are millions of people working online, but I’ve discovered that most of these people (like myself) are introverts, stay at home moms or dads, traveling couples, or somewhere else in the world because that’s why they became digital in the first place.

-7. You experience the highest of the highs and the lowest of the lows.
+7. You experience the HIGHEST of the highs and the LOWEST of the lows.

 Working online is NOT for you if:

-… you hate reading and learning for hours.
+- you hate reading and learning for hours

-… you need to see instantaneous results to trust that something is working.
+- you need to see instantaneous results to trust that something is working

-… your only objective is to make money.
+- your only objective is to make money

-… you are easily bothered by other people’s comments.
+- you are easily bothered by other people’s comments

 Working online IS for you if:

-… you are naturally inquisitive and love learning.
+- you are naturally inquisitive and love learning

-… you enjoy being alone.
+- you enjoy being alone

 - you can shake off setbacks and bounce back quickly